DinithaSasinduDissanayake/SmartBin/Diary by copilot.md

 ### Summary
 The enhanced script now provides better support for maintaining detailed diary entries by automatically generating statistics and summaries of code changes.
 This will help ensure that the diary accurately reflects the evolution of the codebase and provides valuable context for understanding the history of changes.

+## Entry: April 29, 2025 7:48:22 AM

+### User Request
+The user asked me to follow the SmartBin project's Git workflow and Diary workflow processes.

+### Work Completed
+1. **Git Status Check**: Ran `git status` to identify modified and untracked files
+2. **Added Changes**: Used `git add .` to stage all modified files
+3. **Generated Summary**: Created commit-summary.txt with `git diff --cached`
+4. **Created Commit**: Made a comprehensive commit with descriptive message and detailed bullet points
+5. **Cleaned Up**: Removed the temporary commit summary file after committing
+6. **Generated Diff**: Created git-diff-for-diary.txt for diary analysis

+### Assumptions Made
+1. All the modified files needed to be included in a single commit
+2. The changes were all related to a single feature implementation (reporting functionality)
+3. The changes should be documented following the project's diary workflow guidelines
+4. The file changes were intentional and correctly implemented

+### Purpose of Changes
+1. **Documentation**: Create a permanent record of the code changes in both git history and diary
+2. **Organization**: Follow project standards for version control
+3. **Communication**: Ensure changes are properly communicated to team members
+4. **Quality Assurance**: Apply proper workflow procedures for code management

+### Outcomes

+#### Functional Changes
+1. Added PDF export functionality for attendance reports with detailed formatting and calculations
+2. Added PDF export functionality for performance reports with rating visualizations
+3. Added PDF export functionality for financial reports with expense and revenue breakdowns
+4. Created two new frontend report pages with interactive filtering and visualizations:
+   - AttendanceReportsPage.jsx for attendance reporting
+   - PerformanceReportsPage.jsx for performance reporting
+5. Implemented detailed backend API endpoints for generating different report types

+#### Visual Changes
+1. Added two new report pages accessible from the dashboard sidebar
+2. Updated the sidebar navigation with new report links
+3. Implemented data visualization components in report pages (charts, tables)

+### Summary
+This commit represents a significant enhancement to the SmartBin platform's reporting capabilities.
+It adds comprehensive PDF export functionality across multiple modules (attendance, performance, and financial) along with interactive frontend pages for viewing reports.
+The changes include both backend API endpoints for generating report data and frontend components for displaying and interacting with that data.
+These improvements will allow administrators to more effectively analyze staff performance and attendance patterns.